liferay/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/06-creating-ios-screenlets.markdown

    with the Screenlet class.

 First, create a new XIB file and use Interface Builder to construct your Screenlet's UI.
-In many cases, the actions performed by the Screenlet must be triggered from the Theme.
+In many cases, the Screenlet's actions must be triggered from the Theme.
 To achieve this, make sure to use a `restorationIdentifier` property to assign a unique ID to each UI component that triggers an action.
 The user triggers the action by interacting with the UI component.
 If the action only changes the UI's state (that is, changes the UI component's properties), then you can associate that component's event to an `IBAction` method as usual.
 Actions using `restorationIdentifier` are intended for use by actions that need an Interactor, such as actions that make server requests or retrieve data from a database.

 For example, Add Bookmark Screenlet's UI needs text boxes for entering a bookmark's URL and title.
 This UI also needs a button to support the Screenlet's